mozilla/bedrock/docs/attribution/0001-analytics.rst

 Glean is currently behind a feature switch called ``SWITCH_GLEAN_ANALYTICS``.
-When the switch is enabled pages will load the Glean JavaScript bundle, which will do things like register page views and capture link clicks.
-Our implementation leverages the same HTML data attributes that we use for :abbr:`GTM (Google Tag Manager)` when tracking link clicks, so any attributes you add for :abbr:`GTM (Google Tag Manager)` should also be captured by Glean automatically.
+When the switch is enabled pages will load the Glean JavaScript bundle, which will do things like record page hits and link click events that we want to measure.

 Debugging pings
 ---------------